-A facility agreement secured by a mortgage is the most common financing and security for real estate projects in Portugal.
+A facility agreement secured by a mortgage is the most common financing and security method for real estate projects in Portugal.

-There are no specific restrictions to the maturity of a financing but the maturity date should be specified.
+There are no specific restrictions as to the maturity of a financing but the maturity date should be determined.

-The loan-to-value, interest coverage and debt service coverage ratios are terms customarily agreed on to set a tighter framework for the credit facility.
+Loan-to-value, interest-cover and debt-service cover ratio are terms customarily agreed on to set a tighter framework for a credit facility.